Do Go On - 397 - Aviator Charles Kingsford Smith

 Yeah.

-Airport in his honour.
-His most famous aircraft, the the southern cross is now preserved and displayed in a purpose
+His most famous aircraft, the Southern Cross, is now preserved and displayed in a purpose-built memorial to Kingsford Smith near the International Terminal at Brisbane Airport.

 Yeah.